What is the difference between a Métis and an Indigenous person?

 Cultural and historical differences

-Characteristic First Nations / Inuit Metis
+Characteristic First Nations / Inuit Métis

-LANGUAGES Indigenous languages (Cree, Inuktitut, Algonquin, etc.) Michif and French/English
+Languages Indigenous languages (Cree, Inuktitut, Algonquin, etc.) Michif and French/English

-Legal recognition Rights recognized by the Indian Act or by Nunavut More recent recognition (2003)
+Legal Recognition Rights recognized by the Indian Act or by Nunavut More recent recognition (2003)

 Legal recognition and rights